 In this paper, we explore how users change behavior due to the provision of social information in online communities.
 In particular, we investigate whether applying social comparison theory (Festinger 1954) can alleviate the problem of under-contribution in such communities.
 Social comparison theory is based on the idea that people evaluate themselves by comparison with other people.
 Festinger (1954) theorized that we compare ourselves to others who are better off for guidance, and to others who are worse off to increase our self-esteem.
 A large body of literature in social psychology shows that social comparisons affect behavior, since individuals gain information on what constitutes the "right behavior" in various contexts, as well as how successful one might be based on a comparison target's performance.
 Furthermore, social comparison theory suggests that people lean toward social comparisons in situations that are ambiguous (see Buunk and Mussweiler (2001), Suls, Martin and Wheeler (2002) for recent surveys), a condition which is true in many online communities.
 Although we are not aware of a mathematical formalization of social comparison theory, three special cases of this theory have been formalized in economics.
-In the first case, when information regarding prevalent behavior is available, people exhibit the tendency to copy this behavior, a phenomena referred to as conformity (Asch (1956), Akerlof (1980), Bernheim (1994)).
+In the first case, when information regarding prevalent behavior is available, people exhibit the tendency to copy this behavior, a phenomena referred to as conformity (Asch (1956), Akerlof (1980), Jones (1984), Bernheim (1994)).
 In the second case, when outcome information regarding other people's payoffs or net benefits is available, people show distributional concerns, such as inequality aversion (Fehr and Schmidt (1999), Bolton and Ockenfels (2000)).
 In this case, participants in the laboratory act to reduce payoff inequalities.
 A third related literature model interdependent preferences, where utility functions depend not only on the absolute value of consumption, but also on either the average level of consumption (Duesenberry (1949), Pollak (1976)), or the ordinal rank in the distribution of consumption (Frank (1985), Robson (1992), Hopkins and Kornienko (2004)).
+Samuelson (2004)'s evolutionary model provides a justification for preferences that incorporate relative consumption effects in order to compensate for incomplete environmental information.

 Most studies of the impact of social comparison in economic decision making are conducted in the laboratory, using variants of the dictator games (e.g., Cason and Mui (1998), Krupka and Weber (2005), Duffy and Kornienko (2007)), the ultimatum bargaining games (e.g., Knez and Camerer (1995), Duffy and Feltovich (1999), Bohnet and Zeckhauser (2004)), or coordination games (Eckel and Wilson 2006).
 In comparison, we designed a natural field experiment (Harrison and List 2004) to compare the effects of different types of social information on contributions to an online community.
 We implement our experiment through a combination of email newsletters and direct modification of the MovieLens website.
-A natural field experiment provides a bridge between a laboratory experiment and direct field observations.
-Specifically, it allows us to study behavior in a more natural environment than the lab with participants who are the actual users of the site.
-Meanwhile, it gives the researcher more control than field observations as we can randomly assign users to different treatments and keep all aspects of the environment constant across treatments except for the type of social information.
+A natural field experiment provides a bridge

-To our knowledge, this is the first embedded online field experiment which examines the effects of social information on non-monetary contributions.4 To study this question, soon forgotten.
+3For example, the book Touching the Void (Simpson 1988), a mountain climber's account of near death in the Peruvian Andes, received good reviews and modest success when it was first published, and was soon forgotten.
 Years later, another mountain-climbing tragedy, Into Thin Air (Krakauer 1999), became a publishing sensation.
 Amazon began to recommend Touching the Void to readers who bought Into Thin Air.
 Eventually Touching the Void outsold Into Thin Air more than two to one (Anderson 2004).